thiago95macedo/weth/addons/l10n_br_setup_tests/README.rst

 **English**

-Provides pivotal modules to enhance the experience and usability of Odoo in line with Brazilian localization.
+Provides pivotal modules to enhance the experience and usability of WETH in line with Brazilian localization.
 Additionally, it includes test cases that ensure the effective integration of these modules with local specificity.

 **Português**

-Fornece módulos essenciais para aprimorar a experiência e a usabilidade do Odoo de acordo com a localização brasileira.
+Fornece módulos essenciais para aprimorar a experiência e a usabilidade do WETH de acordo com a localização brasileira.
 Adicionalmente, inclui casos de teste que garantem a integração efetiva destes módulos com a especificidade local.

 **Table of contents**